Batho Pele

 Batho Pele (Sotho-Tswana: "People First") is a South African political initiative.
-The initiative was first introduced by the Mandela Administration on October 1, 1997, to stand for the better delivery of goods and services to the public.
+The initiative was introduced by the Mandela Administration on October 1, 1997, to stand for the better delivery of goods and services to the public.

 The Batho Pele initiative aims to enhance the quality and accessibility of government services by improving efficiency and accountability to the recipients of public goods and services.